-- 3. Note an important difference between OO systems and relational systems. - a) In an OO system, entities and relationships are represented in totally different ways the one by objects belonging to some class, the other by either a reference or a collection of references.
-In a relational system, entities are relationships are represented in exactly the same way by relations (tables). - b) But if the association itself has attributes, then in an OO system, it is objectified as a relationship class i.e a very different representation is used.
+- c) Actually, it is sometimes the case that one will have a table that serves both of these purposes. - 4.
+Thus, though OO and Relational systems are somewhat similar in the way they handle entities, they are quite different in the way they handle relationships. - a) In an OO system, entities and relationships are represented in totally different ways the one by objects belonging to some class, the other by either a reference or a collection of references. - b) In a relational system, entities are relationships are represented in exactly the same way - by relations (tables). - c) But if the association itself has attributes, then in an OO system, it is objectified as a relationship class i.e a very different representation is used.
 In a relational system, there is no change to way it is represented e.g. if the "Advises" relationship included a "lengthOfTiime" attribute, it could be represented by a table like the following (which simply adds a column for the attribute):